tiberiushunter/CellVive/README.md

 # CellVive

-An Android based game using a variety of Native APIs Mobile Development Asignment
+An Android game developed for a university Mobile Development Assignment.